Scalr/agent-helm/charts/agent-job/README.md

   --set task.runner.image.tag="v1.2.3"
 ```

-## Performance and Stability Tuning
+## Performance Optimization

-A few settings are recommended to optimize Scalr Run launch time and overall chart performance.
+The following additional configurations are recommended to optimize Scalr Run startup time and overall chart performance.

+### Optimize Job Startup Time

-First, this chart uses Kubernetes Jobs to launch runs, so fast Job launch is critical for fast run startup.
-Common bottlenecks may include slow image pull times on cold nodes.
-To optimize this, we recommend:
+This chart uses Kubernetes Jobs to launch runs, so fast Job launch is critical for low Scalr Run startup latency.
+Common bottlenecks that may introduce latency include slow image pull times on cold nodes.
+To optimize this, you can:

-- Use image copies in an OCI-compatible registry mirror located in the same region as your node pool.
+- Use image copies in an OCI-compatible registry mirror (Google Container Registry, Amazon Elastic Container Registry, Azure Container Registry, and similar) located in the same region as your node pool.
 This enables faster pull times and reduces the risk of hitting Docker Hub rate limits.
-Examples: Google Container Registry (GCR), Amazon Elastic Container Registry (ECR), Azure Container Registry (ACR) and similar.
 - Use a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) to preemptively cache all images used in this chart (`scalr/agent`, `scalr/runner`).
 - Enable [Image Streaming](https://docs.cloud.google.com/kubernetes-engine/docs/how-to/image-streaming) (GKE only) to improve Job launch time.

+### Use Persistent Cache

-Second, a major performance bottleneck is the time spent re-downloading binaries, providers, and modules during each run.
+A major performance bottleneck in any IaC pipeline is the time spent re-downloading binaries, providers, and modules during each run.
 To optimize this, we recommend enabling [Cache Directory Persistence](#cache-volume-persistence).

+## Graceful Termination

+Both the controller (long-lived service) and worker (one-off function per run) agents maintain a registration and liveness indicator within the Scalr Agent Pool throughout their entire runtime.
+When an agent stops, it deregisters itself automatically from the Scalr platform as part of its shutdown procedure after receiving a SIGTERM signal.

-Third, avoid Pod eviction for active task Jobs.
-The default configuration applies the following annotations to reduce the risk of evictions for task Jobs by common autoscalers like Cluster Autoscaler, GKE Autopilot, and Karpenter:
+Force-terminating active Jobs (e.g., with SIGKILL) or terminating with an insufficient grace period may interrupt underlying IaC workflows and lead to undefined behavior.
+To prevent Pod eviction for active task Jobs, the default configuration applies the following annotations to reduce the risk of evictions by common autoscalers like Cluster Autoscaler, GKE Autopilot, and Karpenter:

 ```yaml
 cluster-autoscaler.kubernetes.io/safe-to-evict: "false"